MarcelloMolinaro/MNY-Finances_For_You-/README.md

     - This is done rather easily in the sqlite3 program
     - after naming the sqlite3 path with the alias of "sqlite3", in BASH I run `sqlite3 .open "DatabaseName.db"`
     - This will create the database in your current directory
-    - make sure to provide this same name and same directory to the file: *"plaid_data_to_sqlite"*
+    - make sure to provide this same name and same directory to the file: *"plaid_data_to_sqlite.py"*
       - ```python
         database_name = "DatabaseName.db"
         folder_path = Path(r'C:\Users\marcello\sqlite-tools')